 RESULTS AND DISCUSSION

 The pulmonary or right semilunar or right arterial valve in sheep and goat was seen at the right atrio-ventricular orifice and it separated the right ventricle from the pulmonary trunk as reported in other farm animals (Frandson et al., 2009).
 It was seen cranial and towards the left of the aortic valve as reported by (Evans and Lahunta 2013) in dog.
 It comprised a pulmonary root, annulus and three cusps (Fig. 1).
 The annulus was placed more towards the right ventricle and gave attachments to three cusps while the ventriculo-arterial junction was placed above the annulus and separated the right ventricle from pulmonary root in both the species (Fig.1) as reported by Getty (1975) and Dyce et al., (2010) in other domestic animals.
 In contrary, Stamm et al., (1998) and Stradins et al., (2004) reported that the annulus marked the ventriculo-arterial junction between free-standing right ventricular myocardium and the fibroelastic walls of pulmonary sinuses in humans.
-The root of the pulmonary valve does not have a circular form and was not a well defined fibrous structure in humans (Misfeld and Sievers, 2007).
+The root of the pulmonary valve does not have a circular form and was not a well-defined fibrous structure in humans (Misfeld and Sievers, 2007).

-This pulmonary cusps based on their topology were identified as right, left and intermediate/posterior cusps or valvulae in both the species (Fig: 1).
+These pulmonary cusps based on their topology were identified as right, left and intermediate/posterior cusps or valvulae in both the species (Fig: 1).
 Each of these valvulae had a hinge, belly and free margin.
 The free edge in all cusps comprised a thick circular fibrous nodule or nodule of Arantius in its middle, which provided the coapation area to the neighboring valve leaflets.
 These observations are akin to the description made by various authors (Getty 1975 and Dyce et al., 2010 in domestic animals; Misfeld and Sievers 2007, and Akthar et al. 2011 in humans.
 On either side of this nodule lunula was present.

 The PV sinuses were three in the region of pulmonary root and were bounded proximally by the basal attachment of the cusps and distally by sino-tubular junction.
 The later inturn was a ridge which defined the upper part of sinuses and ran through upper part of commissures forming inter-leaflet triangles.
 This feature is similar to the human PV as described by Misfeld and Sievers (2007) and Akthar et al .
 (2011) who also stated that these triangles played a dynamic role in opening and closing of the valve.
 The commissures were the highest point where two neighboring cusps met and were placed at sino-tubular junction.
 Based on the location of commissure, they were identified as left-right, right-posterior and posterior-left.
 The inter-leaflet triangles between the leaflets were formed with in the right ventricle (Fig. 1).